ryganzk/TxtToSmd/README.md

 # Credits

-psy_commando for the documentation on PMD's smd files, I wouldn't have been able to create this parser if it weren't for how in-depth the man went with researching them
+psy_commando for the documentation on PMD's smd files, I wouldn't have been able to create this parser if it weren't for how in-depth the man went with researching them<br/>
 The SkyTemple and PPorg communities for the idea and links to a metric fuckton of information regarding EoS's inner mechanisms